-When collecting your children please do not call to them from across the road.
+When collecting your children, please do not call to them from across the road.
 We have crossing points and we expect children to observe the road safety rules and put them into practise.
-As concerned parents we ask you to actively support road safety rules.
+We ask you to actively support road safety rules.